On-line predictive linear regression

 \subsection{The Gaussian model}

 Let us consider the model (\ref{eq:GL1}) with the $\mathbf{x}_n$ absent (i.e., $K=0$); in other words, $y_n$ is an IID sequence with $y_n\sim N(\alpha,\sigma^2)$ and unknown $\alpha$ and $\sigma^2>0$.
 This model will be called the \emph{Gaussian model}.
-Notice that the MA model and the Gauss--de Finetti model also reduce to the Gaussian model when $K=0$.
+Notice that the MVA model and the IID--Gauss model also reduce to the Gaussian model when $K=0$.

 The fact that

 where